-Logo for WAIC 2014, a conference hosted by the Western Association of Independent Camps.
-The concept drew inspriation from Bill Watterson's Calvin & Hobbes.
+The Western Association of Independent Camps hosts an annual conference and my concept for the 2014 theme drew inspriation from Bill Watterson's Calvin & Hobbes.
 Whenever a telephone would ring in that comic strip, it would leap off the table top and demand attention by emitting angry squiggles and lines.

-Logos created for a technology company in Boulder, CO, promoting some of their distinctive services and frame works.
+Used to promote their diverse services and a custom framework.
 The CampBot mascot even made his way onto a bottle of craft beer, as seen below.

 In honor of one the conferences they host, the client brewed a batch of their own craft beer, which they named Web-Based Wheat, in honor of their web-based service.
 Source code from that service even made its way into the logo.
 This logo was printed on their bottles and a single-color variant was printed on pint glasses.

-New logo for a boys summer camp in Black Mountain, North Carolina.
-The eagle is a long-standing symbol of the camp and the goal of this project was to refine and emphasize it.
+The eagle is a long-standing symbol of the boys' summer camp and the goal of this project was to refine and emphasize it.